More Hot Water for Letitia James - April 17th, Hour 3

 This wasn't even remotely close to Watergate.

-But the Washington Post uh and the New York Times, as we've reported, they won Pulitzers in 2018 for their reporting on this.
+But the Washington Post and the New York Times, as we've reported, they won Pulitzers in 2018 for their reporting on this.

 That's not what Donald Trump said.

-In fact, when he was interviewed, the NSA director said very clearly the Washington Post story is wrong.
+In fact, when he was interviewed, the NSA director said very clearly, the Washington Post story is wrong.

-And it's not only wrong based on my recollection, there was a contemporaneous document that was written about the conversation that shows exactly what was said, and it's not what the Washington Post reported.
+And it's not only wrong based on my recollection, there was a contemporaneous document that was written about the conversation that shows exactly what was said.

 Now, you'll say, well, that's great for history, but there's actually a current reason to be concerned about this.

-Donald Trump has sued the Pulitzer Committee, trying to force him to withdraw those awards.
+Donald Trump has sued the Pulitzer Committee trying to force him to withdraw those awards.

 They had verified the authenticity of the Hunter Biden laptop.

-Uh then they went on a mission to pre-bunk that laptop.
+Then they went on a mission to pre-bunk that laptop.

-They knew Rudy Giuliani's attorney, Bob Costello had a copy of that laptop.
+They knew Rudy Giuliani's attorney, Bob Costello, had a copy of that laptop.

-They knew that laptop would be made public before the election, and yet they were meeting with big tech uh companies in you know on a weekly basis in the months leading up to the 2020 election.
+And yet they were meeting with big tech companies on a weekly basis in the months leading up to the 2020 election.

-New York Post breaks that story, and sure enough, big tech, even though the FBI knew that it was true, they went to the they the the big tech companies like well then Twitter at the time and now Meta, but Facebook at the time and said, Is this what you've been warning about?
+And sure enough, big tech, even though the FBI knew that it was true, they went to the big tech companies like, well, then Twitter at the time and now Meta, but Facebook at the time and said, is this what you've been warning about?

-This is likely Russian disinformation, or is it real?
+This is likely Russian disinformation or is it real?

 They knew the answer wouldn't tell them.